EMS LINQ Data Breach Settlement (Closed)

 Published June 22, 2026

-If you got a notice that your information was caught in the EMS LINQ school-software data breach, you can claim a $50 cash payment or up to $3,000 for documented losses — but the deadline is June 29, 2026.
+The EMS LINQ school-software data breach settlement offered a $50 cash payment or up to $3,000 for documented losses — but the June 29, 2026 claim deadline has passed and the settlement is now closed.

 EMS LINQ data breach — student, family, and school-staff records exposed in a 2023-2024 cyberattack on K-12 administration software